 Yet why indulge in such an inquiry—we have work to do!
 Spring is not a time for idle chit-chat; good grief, get the cucumbers and melon seedlings set!
 Prep the beds, overturn cover crops, spread composted manure, rake up the rest of winter’s leaves, scatter seeds…work is waiting, chores abound.
 Then again, just by asking the question, the Work-Word-Worship connection begins to wander in the back of our minds while we work.
 Hmmmm.
 Let’s let curiosity do its work and see where we are led.
+Garden duties beckon; may they bring us to God’s Word and worship of Him.

 Work is Worship